-Eric Coffie has seen it all when it comes to bidding and winning government contracts.
+Eric Coffie, a minority-owned business owner, has seen it all when it comes to bidding and winning government contracts.
 Whether those bids are with the state or federal government, Eric shares his insider’s knowledge from his vast experience running his own steel structure construction business to his current company, Govcon Giants, that helps companies win government bids.

 On today’s Entrepreneur MBA Podcast, Eric talks about how companies, both current federal contractors and those new to federal contracting, can win more contracting opportunities.